 I love making special drinks for the kids over the holidays and especially for New Year's eve.
-When the adults are celebrating with wine or cocktails, it's nice to have a non alcoholic drink option.
-And this Cranberry Cosmopolitan Mocktail is perfect for kids or anyone looking for a holiday drink without alcohol.
+When the adults are celebrating with wine or cocktails, it's nice to have a non-alcoholic drink option.
+This Cranberry Cosmopolitan Mocktail is perfect for kids or anyone looking for a holiday drink without alcohol.

 The Cosmopolitan aka Cosmo was all the rage in the 90's, really shooting to stardom with the popularity of the television show "Sex and the City," which I have to admit, I was never a huge fan of.
 But, it totally popularized the Cranberry Cosmo, of which I am a HUGE fan!
 Interestingly, the Cosmopolitan drink made a significant impact on how we approach drinking and cocktail culture in general.
 Much of the high-end cocktail culture we encounter today with drinks so complex only a mixologist can recreate them, can be attributed to the simplicity of the Cosmo era.

 Then bartenders began to hate the Cosmopolitan for the same reasons they loved it when it was first created; it was too simple.
 They wanted to challenge people with flavors and textures, not simply make them a drink that was easy swill or worse yet... easy to make at home!
 You can read more about the birth of craft cocktail culture HERE.